Mastsam10/platform/TROUBLESHOOTING.md

    - Webhook requests Cloudflare caption generation successfully
    - Caption generation is initiated automatically when videos are ready

+5. **Transcript panel display** - The transcript UI works correctly
+   - `useTranscriptPolling` hook receives and processes transcript data
+   - `TranscriptPanel` component displays clickable timestamps
+   - Click-to-seek functionality works properly

+**The ONLY issues were:**
-**The ONLY issue was database synchronization** - the `has_captions` field not being updated proactively.
-The fix was to check ALL ready videos for captions, not just those already marked as not having captions.
+1. **Database synchronization** - the `has_captions` field not being updated proactively (FIXED)
+2. **Response format mismatch** - finalize endpoint not returning `lines` array (FIXED)

+Both issues have been resolved and the complete transcript system is now functional.

 ## CRITICAL DISCOVERY: Cloudflare Stream Transcription URL Requirements